-James is Chair of the House of Commons Defence Select Committee.
-This role develops his abiding interest in defence.
+James is the Member of Parliament for North East Hampshire, a seat he contested first in 1997.
+Until April 2014, he was Chairman of the House of Commons Defence Select Committee, a role which he held since 2004.
 He was Minister of State for Defence Procurement from 1995-7, and was Parliamentary Under Secretary of State to Archie Hamilton during his period as Minister for the Armed Forces.
-James also served on the Intelligence and Security Committee from 2001 to 2005, and is the Chairman of the Conservative Friends of Israel.
+James also served on the Intelligence and Security Committee from 2001 to 2005, and was the Chairman of the Conservative Friends of Israel until 2013.

 James's political career began in local government.
 He was a Kensington and Chelsea Borough councillor from 1978 to 1987, and was active in both the Putney and Chelsea Conservative Associations.